ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 [Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

-File shares that were created during the beta and limited availability phases of zonal file shares, using either [tiered](#fs-tiers) profiles or the [custom](#fs-custom) profile can continue to operate based on those profiles.
+File shares that were created during the beta and limited availability phases of zonal file shares, with either [tiered](#fs-tiers) profiles or the [custom](#fs-custom) profile can continue to operate based on those profiles.
 You can also update these file shares to use the `dp2` profile or switch to another previous generation profile.
-However, previous profiles are not supported when creating new file shares, and only file shares with the `dp2` profile can use new features such as encryption-in-transit, cross-zone mounting, cross-account sharing, and snapshots.
+However, previous profiles are not supported for creating new file shares.
+These profiles do not support newer features such as encryption-in-transit, cross-zone mounting, cross-account sharing, and snapshots.

 The following tables show the characteristics and performance levels of the available profiles.